ksmaheshkumar/Distributed-Hash-Cracker/README.md

 Protip:
 -------
-- Be sure to put all *.session files in DHCs /core/database/ directory.
+- Be sure to copy all *.session files that you download/compile to DHCs /core/database/ directory.

 Basic Usage:
 ------------